 The combined value of probability and the allied consequence helps determine the level of strength of certain risks and, as such, helps determine a certain course of action required to contain the risk involved.

 Methodologies contain guiding processes for those who are involved in project management.
 The true definition is that methodologies are not tool specific; however, in today’s software-reliant world, the reality is that the methodology and the organization’s project management software tool are often heavily intertwined.
 They provide a systematic approach to ensure success.
-Project Management is a very tough job to execute as it involves a systematic and an ordered approach to make big things happen.
+Project Management is a tough job to execute as it involves a systematic and an ordered approach to make big things happen.
 Thus the use of collective intellect of experienced people of the particular field concerned is required.
 And the task of integrating project management and sustainability is quite hard but important.